Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Introduction

-{\bf Data-driven EMS insights:} Using real-life overdose data, we demonstrate the extent to which the drone network contributes in reducing the response time, increasing the survival chance of overdose victims, and thereby in saving lives.
-The cross-validation and the simulations analyses underline the applicability and robustness of the network and its performance.
+{\bf Data-driven EMS insights:} Using real-life overdose data, we demonstrate the extent to which the drone network contributes in reducing the response time, in increasing the survival chance of overdose victims, and thereby in saving lives.
+The cross-validation, \ML{the comparison with another model and two greedy heuristic methods}, and the simulations analyses underline the applicability and robustness of the network and its performance.
 Additional tests attest the low cost of a drone network and its flexibility to adjust to the spatio-temporal uncertainty of overdose incidents.
 The quality-adjusted life year (QALY) underscores the largely increased quality of life and the low incremental QALY cost.

 The remainder of this paper is organized as follows.
 The literature review of the various fields intersecting with this study is in Section \ref{litrev}.
 Section \ref{sec_model} derives the closed-form formulas for the queueing metrics used to assess the performance of the drone response network, presents the base formulation of the model, and analyzes its complexity.
 Section \ref{sec_reformulation} is devoted to the reformulation method while Section \ref{sec_ALGO} describes the algorithms.
-Section \ref{sec_TESTS} describes the numerical study based on overdose real-life data from Virginia Beach, presents the computational efficiency of the method, and analyzes the healthcare benefits obtained by using drones to respond to overdose incidents.
+Section \ref{sec_TESTS} describes the numerical study based on overdose real-life data from Virginia Beach, presents the computational efficiency of the method, and analyzes the healthcare benefits obtained with our model.
 Section \ref{sec_conclusion} provides concluding remarks.
+We refer the reader to Appendix \ref{sec:abbre} for a list of the acronyms used in this paper and to Appendix \ref{sec:notations} for a list of the mathematical notations.